Enable accidental deletions prevention in the Microsoft Entra provisioning service

-When the deletion threshold is met, the job will go into quarantine and a notification email will be sent.
+When the deletion threshold is met, the job goes into quarantine, and a notification email is sent.
 The quarantined job can then be allowed or rejected.
 To learn more about quarantine behavior, see Application provisioning in quarantine status.

 Recovering from an accidental deletion